pscally1005/pscally1005.github.io/_posts/misc/costs/2024-05-31-protein-costs.markdown

 - brown rice
 ---

 Here's something I've often though about - what is the best <a href='/misc/protein'>protein</a> source?
 I will be considering a few factors, namely what is good for both your body and your wallet.
 I've determined 63 (yes 63) potential <a href='/misc/protein'>protein</a> sources.
-For the full list and results, you can view the data in <a href='/download/Protein Costs.xlsx' title="Download" download>excel</a> or as a <a href='/download/Protein Costs.pdf' title="Download" download>pdf</a>
+For the full list and results, you can view the data in <a href='/download/Protein Costs.xlsx' title='Download' download>excel</a> or as a <a href='/download/Protein Costs.pdf' title='Download' download>pdf</a>

 For all the foods listed, I looked them up on the Walmart website (with a few exceptions on Amazon).
 I then took the following data:
 - Total cost ($)